xkxx/node-spdy-proxy/README.md

 node-spdy-proxy
 ===============

-**node-spdy-proxy** is a spdy/https proxy server utility based on node-spdy.
+**node-spdy-proxy** is a network-optimizing proxy server utility based on node-spdy.

 ### Features